 Made with high-quality fabrics and 400-needle count for flexibility and comfort.
 Our socks offer mild-moderate compression (15-20 mmHg) - appropriate for all day, everyday wear.
 Description Details These high-functioning...

-Made with high-quality fabrics and 400-needle count for flexibility and comfort.
+Made with premium cotton and 200-needle count for flexibility and comfort.
 Our socks offer mild-moderate compression (15-20 mmHg) - appropriate for all day, everyday wear.
-This design also comes in...
+This design also comes in a...

 We have a different sizing chart depending on the type of compression garment.
 Please consider your foot and calf circumference when choosing your size.